• emerald ash borer larva in gallery on tree

 For a better understanding of the EAB life cycle, watch the video Cycle of Destruction.

-Minnesota Department of Agriculture considers May 1st - September 30th to be the flight season for EAB.
-This means that EAB adult beetles are emerging from infested trees or wood and flying in search of new hosts during this time.
-Emerald ash borer larvae complete their development by pupating into adult beetles in the spring and early summer.
-However, this process only occurs when temperatures are sufficiently warm and requires a certain amount of accumulated heat - i.e., development time.
-Accumulated heat can be measured and tracked using degree day models, which measures time spent above a specific temperature threshold.
+EAB larvae complete development by pupating into adult beetles in the spring and early summer.
+However, this process occurs only when temperatures are sufficiently warm and requires a certain amount of accumulated heat - i.e., development time.

 Identification

-• Emerald ash borer larvae are cream-colored, with bell-shaped body segments.
-The larvae have two spine like projections at the end of their body, called urogomphi, which are a defining characteristic.
-Their size varies as they feed and grow beneath the ash tree's bark.
-The larvae create serpentine, or "S" shaped, galleries under the bark, which are a definitive sign of EAB when found in ash trees.
+• Larvae are cream-colored with bell-shaped body segments.
+Larvae have two spine-like projections at the end of the body, called urogomphi, which are a defining characteristic.
+Size varies as they feed and grow beneath the ash tree's bark.
+The larvae create serpentine, or "S"-shaped, galleries under the bark.
+These galleries are a definitive sign of EAB when found in ash trees.

-• Emerald ash borer eggs and pupae are not commonly seen and are difficult to identify.
+• Eggs and pupae are not commonly seen and are difficult to identify.

 EAB "S" shaped larval tunneling